Skyhorse Publishing: Criticism

-Skyhorse Publishing has been criticised as a toxic workplace, and for printing books containing conspiracy theories.
-The Los Angeles Times has described it as "almost comically agnostic on the truth".
+In 2020, Vanity Fair printed an article criticizing Skyhorse Publishing for being a toxic workplace, and for printing books containing conspiracy theories.
+Also in 2020, the Los Angeles Times has described it as "almost comically agnostic on the truth".

-In 2013, the Southern Poverty Law Center chided Skyhorse Publishing for allowing the American Free Press, whom they described as "an anti-Semitic periodical run by long-time Holocaust denier Willis Carto", to sell two of Belzer's books co-written with journalist David Wayne, Dead Wrong and Hit List.The Guardian called Skyhorse publisher Tony Lyons “the US publisher who picks up books ‘cancelled’ by other presses.
-In response, Lyons said, “Maybe the role of publishers is to bring people closer.
-To encourage them to read things they disagree with, that make them angry, but ultimately to learn things that help them bridge the gap to what they thought they hated but may find some nuance in.”
+In March 2022, The Guardian called Skyhorse publisher Tony Lyons "the US publisher who picks up books 'cancelled' by other presses".
+In response, Lyons said, "Maybe the role of publishers is to bring people closer.
+To encourage them to read things they disagree with, that make them angry, but ultimately to learn things that help them bridge the gap to what they thought they hated but may find some nuance in."

 In June 2022, Simon & Schuster announced it would be distributing Skyhorse's forthcoming publication of the House Select Committee's report on the attack on the U.S. Capitol on January 6, 2021.
-The book will contain an introduction by Darren Beattie, a former Trump employee and conspiracy theorist who has referred to the Committee's investigation as a "witch hunt."
+The book would contain an introduction by Darren Beattie, a former Trump speechwriter and conspiracy theorist who has referred to the Committee's investigation as a "witch hunt."

+In 2023, the Associated Press reported that Skyhorse had a deal to publish books by the vaccine misinformation organisation Children's Health Defense, run by Robert F. Kennedy Jr.